13 Essential Online Collaboration Tools for Boosting Productivity

 Let’s be honest: people don’t really need to sit across a desk from each other anymore to make great work.
-With more than 4.7 million people in the U.S. working remotely at least half the time, it’s becoming more common to collaborate online.
-How much more common?
+With more than 4.7 million people in the U.S. working remotely at least half the time, online collaboration is becoming the norm.
+But by how much?
 By 2025, 32.6 million Americans will be working remotely.

 As we move further into the remote work renaissance, harnessing the power of online collaboration tools will be critical.
 With them, you can achieve faster project timelines, fewer bottlenecks, and much easier workflows.

-In this blog, we’re going to compare and contrast some online collaboration tools for you so you can choose the one that’ll make your remote or hybrid work team more efficient.
+In this blog, we’re going to compare and contrast the 15 best online collaboration tools so you can choose the one that’ll make your online team more efficient.

 Best Free Online Collaboration Tools